 Meaning Of Different Flowchart Symbols

-Before you start making a flowchart, it is necessary to know the meaning of the various symbols that are used in it.
+Before you start making a flowchart in PowerPoint, it is necessary to know the meaning of the various symbols that are used in it.
 Knowledge of these symbols is essential for presenting your chart according to the right mix of shapes.
 Below is an explanation for the meaning of different flowcharts symbols.

 The Terminal Point is an oval shape that represents the start or end of a process.
 Hence, Terminators are used as triggers that initiate or end/exit a process in a flowchart.

 Arrows are an important part of flowcharts as they determine the flow of the process or task.
 The arrow is called a Flow Line or Connector which connects and determines the direction of the flowchart.

 This is one of the most commonly used symbols in a flowchart and shows an action step or process.

 If another process or series of processes are defined elsewhere, you can use this symbol to represent that predefined process or subroutine.
 This essentially means in a flow chart that a process has occurred.
 This symbol is often used to define sub-processes.